The BackSnack Program

 Feed Northland Kids formed to address childhood hunger in the Northland of Kansas City.
 We’re partnering with Harvesters, The Community Food Network.
 We raise funds to expand the Harvesters’ BackSnack program in Clay and Platte counties in Missouri.

 Harvesters’ BackSnack program addresses weekend nutrition and hunger by providing healthy, kid-friendly foods for children.
 Harvesters provides the food and volunteers pack food kits weekly.
-A community partnering organization picks up the empty backpacks from the school, cleans them out and packs them with food kits.
-School staff distributes them on Friday to the kids, who bring them back on Monday to start the whole process again.
+A community partnering organization delivers the packed kits to the school and school staff distributes them on Friday to the kids.
+This happens weekly during the school year and often through summer school.

-When we began this initiative, Harvesters was providing BackSnacks to approximately 1,000 children in the Northland.
-Through the support of a number of donors, we secured funding to expand this program to 2,210 children in the Northland in the Fall of 2017.
+Through the support of a number of donors, we secured funding to expand this program to a current 1,600 children in the Northland.
 Our vision is to leave no student hungry in our community.

 Phase two was addressing childhood hunger impacting middle and high school kids.
-We partnered with Nourish KC and the Episcopal Backpack Shepherds to operate our first in-school pantry in partnership with Backpack Shepherds at Winnetonka High School.
+We opened our first in-school pantry in partnership with Backpack Shepherds at Winnetonka High School.
 Opened in September of 2017, the pantry is impacting over 100 individuals and their families within the Winnetonka community.